Communities

 General comments

-nobodyImportant‭ wrote about 4 years ago
+nobodyImportant‭ wrote over 4 years ago

 There were different symbols for the representation of pronunciation (same as IPA).